 The display was outstanding enough for me to make it into a separate report, complete with its own video.
-Most notable, though, was the E-ROD emission-compliant 1955 Chevy Bel Air hot rod, along with other concept, classic, and current hot rods.
-Technical experts were on site to answer Cruisers’ questions.
+Most notable, though, was the E-ROD emission-compliant 1955 Chevy Bel Air hot rod, along with other concepts, classic, and current hot rods.
+Technical experts were on-site to answer Cruisers’ questions.

 Detroit-area Chevrolet Dealers even paraded from 8 Mile Road to Pontiac, then back to 16 Mile Road early Saturday.